osoriomica/invaders/README.md

 - Typography.
 Chosen for its pixelated styles to emulate an arcade's game -imported from Google Fonts:
 	- Press Start 2P: Headings and highlighted buttons.
 	- Jersey 15:  General text elements.
-- Sounds and music: pixabay.com.
+- Sounds and music: Chosen to emulate the arcade game experience and offer a better user experience.
+Downloaded from pixabay.com.
 The sounds are within a javascript object so there's room for future expansion.
 - Graphics: SVGs edited from canva.com - all characters have a pixelated style to resemble the Space Invaders game and Invader's art installations.
 - Background: A shot of a street in Paris.
 Photo taken and edited by the developer.
 - Text signs: Styled to resemble the French road signs to continue the idea of street art.